demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 ## Device Code Flow
-Some Cortex XSOAR-Microsoft integrations use the [device code flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code).
+Some Cortex XSOAR/XSIAM-Microsoft integrations use the [device code flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code).
 When configured using this flow, the integration operates under the user’s context, similar to the Authorization Code Flow, but it is designed for devices or environments where a browser-based login is not available.
 This flow also uses delegated permissions, which must be defined in the Azure application configuration in the Azure Portal.
 The user authenticating via the device code must have the same roles and permissions as those granted to the application.
 These permissions determine which actions the user can perform through XSOAR/XSIAM commands within the organization or tenant scope.